Austin Reaves: College

+Off the court

 Personal life

 Reaves grew up a Los Angeles Lakers fan.

 Reaves is the son of Nicole Wilkett and Brian Reaves.
 Both of his parents played college basketball for Arkansas State.
 His mother averaged 21.3 points per game and earned all-conference honors as a senior, while his father tied for third in program history with 384 career assists.
-Reaves' brother, Spencer, played college basketball for North Greenville and Central Missouri before embarking on a professional career.
+Reaves' brother, Spencer, played college basketball for North Greenville and Central Missouri before embarking on a professional career with Juaristi ISB in Spain.
+As of 2023–24, Spencer is with Rasta Vechta in Germany.
 Reaves credits his brother for sparking his interest in basketball.

+Reaves' grandmother is German, which allowed him to obtain a German passport in 2022.
+In 2023, he expressed interest in playing for Germany's national team, but later joined the 2023 U.S. World Cup team.

+Endorsements

+In March 2023, Reaves signed a signature shoe deal with Chinese sports apparel brand Rigorer, whose shoes he wore through the 2022–23 season.
+The first shoe named "AR1" was released in August 2023 via sneaker marketplace Kicks Crew.